History of London: Anglo-Saxon London (5th century – 1066)

 Viking attacks dominated most of the 9th century, becoming increasingly common from around 830 onwards.
 London was sacked in 842 and again in 851.
 The Danish "Great Heathen Army", which had rampaged across England since 865, wintered in London in 871.
 The city remained in Danish hands until 886, when it was captured by the forces of King Alfred the Great of Wessex and reincorporated into Mercia, then governed under Alfred's sovereignty by his son-in-law Ealdorman Æthelred.

 Around this time the focus of settlement moved within the old Roman walls for the sake of defence, and the city became known as Lundenburh.
 The Roman walls were repaired and the defensive ditch re-cut, while the bridge was probably rebuilt at this time.
-A second fortified Borough was established on the south bank at Southwark, the Suthringa Geworc (defensive work of the men of Surrey).
-The old settlement of Lundenwic became known as the ealdwic or "old settlement", a name which survives today as Aldwich.
+A second fortified borough was established on the south bank at Southwark, the Suþringa Geworc (defensive work of the men of Surrey).
+The old settlement of Lundenwic became known as the eald wic or "old settlement", a name which survives today as Aldwych.

 From this point, the City of London began to develop its own unique local government.
 Following Æthelred's death in 911 it was transferred to Wessex, preceding the absorption of the rest of Mercia in 918.
 Although it faced competition for political pre-eminence in the united Kingdom of England from the traditional West Saxon centre of Winchester, London's size and commercial wealth brought it a steadily increasing importance as a focus of governmental activity.
 King Athelstan held many meetings of the witan in London and issued laws from there, while King Æthelred the Unready issued the Laws of London there in 978.

 Following the resumption of Viking attacks in the reign of Æthelred, London was unsuccessfully attacked in 994 by an army under King Sweyn Forkbeard of Denmark.
 As English resistance to the sustained and escalating Danish onslaught finally collapsed in 1013, London repulsed an attack by the Danes and was the last place to hold out while the rest of the country submitted to Sweyn, but by the end of the year it too capitulated and Æthelred fled abroad.
 Sweyn died just five weeks after having been proclaimed king and Æthelred was restored to the throne, but Sweyn's son Cnut returned to the attack in 1015.